gregdp/mapq/README.md

 \* On Mac OS, an error message may be shown on first run after installing, see [here](https://www.santoshsrinivas.com/disable-gatekeeper-in-macos-sierra/) for solution.

 UCSF Chimera runs on MacOS, Linux and Windows.
-The above install should take about 5 minutes.
-For a tutorial, please see the "tutorials" folder.
+To install Chimera it should take ~10 minutes, and MapQ another ~5 minutes.
+For a tutorial on MapQ, please see the "tutorials" folder.